Alain-Pascal/alx-system_engineering-devops/0x00-shell_basics/README.md

 6. 5-listfilesdigitonly

-    > This is a script that displays current directory contents in long format, whith user and gropu IDs displayed numerically, and hidden files
+    > This is a script that displays current directory contents in long format, with user and group IDs displayed numerically, and hidden files

 7. 6-firstdirectory

-    > This is a script that creaes a directory named `my_first_directory` in the `/tmp/` directory
+    > This is a script that creates a directory named `my_first_directory` in the `/tmp/` directory

 8. 7-movethatfile